 There is so much to say here.
 But let me just mention two things.

-First, Peter says in 1 Peter 3:7, that a Christian husband and wife are "fellow heirs of the grace of life."
+In 1 Peter 3:7, Peter says that a Christian husband and wife are “fellow heirs of the grace of life.”
 What does this mean?
-It means that in Christ men and women recover what was meant by being created male and female in God's image.
+It means that in Christ men and women recover what was meant by being created male and female in God’s image.
 It means that together as male and female they are to image-forth the glory of God and together as fellow-heirs they are to inherit the glory of God.